Dolores Ibárruri: Back in Madrid (1977–1989)

 In the general elections held on 15 June, the Oviedo constituency saw 584,061 votes cast, with a voter turnout rate of 74.6%.
 The PCE received 60,297 votes (10.5% of the total), securing one seat for Dolores Ibárruri.
-The party with the most votes was the Spanish Workers' Socialist Party (31.8%), while the dictatorship's party, Falange Española, garnered a mere 0.46%.

 On 13 July at 10:05 a.m., as noted in her memoirs, Ibárruri returned to the Congress chamber she had left forty-one years earlier.
 Moments later, she took her place in the vice-presidential chair for the inaugural session.
 The following day, Radio España Independiente aired its final broadcast, number 108,300.
 On 22 July, the king opened Parliament.
 Ibárruri participated in the one-minute general standing ovation, though she remained seated.
 Earlier, as she entered Congress, a 56-year-old man in Falangist uniform gave the Roman salute and heckled her, saying, "Drop dead!
 If you had any shame, you would not have returned to Spain."

 On 4 August, 87-year-old Ruiz died in a hospital residence in Barakaldo, and Ibárruri attended his funeral.
 She traveled to Moscow in October to celebrate the 60th anniversary of the Russian Revolution and did not return until 21 November.

 Her ailing health led to her hospitalization three times during the first nine months after her return.
 Her age and frail condition prompted the regional branch of the PCE in Asturias to request her retirement and substitution as early as 21 November 1977.
 However, the central committee argued that her symbolic presence was important, and she served out her full term.
 On 31 October 1978, she cast a very loud "Yes" vote for the new Spanish Constitution.
 On 29 December, President Adolfo Suárez dissolved Congress and called new elections for 1 March 1979.
 The 84-year-old Ibárruri was not a candidate.
 Her life, along with that of every Communist, was put in danger on 23 February 1981, when Fascist elements of the Spanish armed forces and paramilitary police staged a coup.